top of page

 The Medical Affairs Director provides strategic leadership for departments within pharmaceutical companies.
 They oversee the development and implementation of strategies, ensure alignment with corporate goals, and represent the company's interactions with external stakeholders.
 Experience: 8 to 10 years Average salary: $278,156 and $346,736

-Where to find Medical Affairs Jobs
+Where to Find Medical Affairs Jobs

 Top States with Available Clinical Research Positions